seeing that one cannot see the absence of things is true seeing...

 Nisargadatta’s nothingness is Zen’s emptiness is Dzogchen’s spaciousness is Shin’s impermanence.
 All of which are the living Dharma, the “Pure [flowing] Land” that (metaphorically) pours from, not to, our hearts through recognition of the error of the presumption of permanence.

 Through the error?
 This is, in a sense, a negative view: we recognize, in a flash, our chronic coil and recoil in the face of this flowing reality.
 We doubt that this ungraspability is safe.
 We fear it because we are trained to see the death of the separate (illusory) self as a real death—but it’s life!

 This is non-theistic.
-It doesn’t appeal to believers in fixed self, soul, God, and afterlife.
+It doesn’t appeal to hardcore believers in fixed self, soul, God, and afterlife.

 With the honorable exception of Nisargadatta, this is the Mahayana Buddhist view (if labels are necessary).
 Shakyamuni didn’t talk about God, he talked about self-examination and the recognition of self-caused suffering.

 Impermanence (nothingness, emptiness, spaciousness…reifications all) is inescapable reality.
 We doubt that and suffer.
 We fear it instead of trust it.
 But recognition of that doubt and fear, and the fist-like constriction it forms in our bodyminds (that forms our bodyminds into constriction) is itself “true entrusting.”
 In other words, recognition (confession) of failure is success!
 Initially this is hard to accept, but sooner or later our ingrained view shows itself to be absurd and painful.
 In that sense, the error is the teacher and we wake up — to error.